How to Become a B.C. Conservation Officer

-A conservation officer’s job is diverse and demanding.
-As the front-line men and women responsible for environmental enforcement in British Columbia, a tremendous amount of responsibility and trust is invested in each member of the Conservation Officer Service (COS).
+A B.C.
+Conservation Officer’s job is diverse and demanding.
+As the front lines of environmental law enforcement in British Columbia, a tremendous amount of responsibility and trust is invested in each member of the Conservation Officer Service (COS).

 Before you review our recruiting information, please consider the following informal self-assessment.
 While not exhaustive, it may help you to evaluate your suitability and identify any possible barriers to applying since you know your strengths, skills and abilities better than anyone else does.

 Answer yes or no to each statement:

 - I can satisfy the position’s basic requirements listed below

 - I am interested in serving my community and I am the type of person who seeks out challenge